Pierre-vh/Fox/README.md

 # The Fox Programming Language
+NOTE: This is a project that I started to learn more about compilers and interpreter but even if the main goal is to learn, I'm still developing it seriously, hoping that (if I do finish it entirely) it might be useful to someone someday.

 Fox is a language that aims to be easily embeddable in other projects and easy to dive into.
-In Fox, you won't see any complicated or confusing semantics.
-Everything should be clear at a glance!

-Note: This is currently a work in progress, only a fraction of the project is completed.
+Fox is still under development and is not functional as of now.

 ## Building the project
 Required: